Saturated Steam Boilers

-The saturation point is the point where liquid water and steam are the same temperature.
-When steam drops below the saturation point (through heat loss), it condenses back to a liquid, and when more heat is added, the water returns back to a vapor.
-One of the unique properties of saturated steam is that the water –regardless of the state – holds the same temperature throughout.
+Saturated steam, also known as steam at its saturation point, is a term used to describe the state where liquid water and steam coexist at the same temperature.
+When steam loses heat and drops below the saturation point, it condenses back into a liquid form.
+Conversely, when more heat is applied, the water transitions back into a vapor state.
+Notably, regardless of its state, saturated steam maintains the same temperature throughout.

 - Universities and Colleges